subrezon/lancer/readme.md

 ## KMK

-KMK board files are currently being reviewed for merging into the official KMK repository: https://github.com/KMKfw/kmk_firmware/pull/815.
-If the pull request hasn't been merged yet - get the files from my [KMK fork](https://github.com/subrezon/kmk_firmware), from the `subrezon/lancer` branch.

 To install KMK firmware on your Lancer, follow these steps:

 - Download the latest release of [CircuitPython](https://circuitpython.org/downloads) for your MCU board.
-- Connect your MCU board to your computer and put it into flashing mode, usually by double-tapping RESET (non-RP2040), or holding BOOT and pressing RESET (RP2040)
+- Connect your MCU board to the computer and put it into flashing mode, usually by double-tapping RESET (non-RP2040), or holding BOOT and pressing RESET (RP2040)
 - A USB storage device will appear.
 Copy the `adafruit-circuitpython-*.uf2` you just downloaded onto it and wait.
 The board will reboot and appear again as a USB storage device named `CIRCUITPY`.
 - Download or clone the [KMK Firmware Repository](https://github.com/KMKfw/kmk_firmware).
 Copy the `kmk` folder and the `boot.py` file onto the MCU.
   - If you use a nice!nano or another MCU board with only 1MB of flash, you will need to [compile the firmware](http://kmkfw.io/docs/Officially_Supported_Microcontrollers#pre-compiling-kmk-for-nicenano) first.